OpenFn/microservice/README.md

 If you have a project configured on OpenFn, you have two ways for exporting your config on the project settings page and running your project in microservice.

-1. If you export as `project.yaml`, you'll get a email with a link to your encrypted settings in `yaml` format and plug it into your environment as set up using the Development Up and Running Guide above.
+1. If you export as `project.yaml`, you'll get a email with a link to your encrypted settings in `yaml` format that you can into your environment as set up using the Development Up and Running Guide above.

-2. If you export as `microservice.zip`, you'll get your project folder ready to run with docker, containing
+2. If you export as `microservice.zip`, you'll get your project folder ready to run with `docker`, containing
 * your `project.yaml`
 * `.env` file with the default environment variables for docker
 * a `Readme` file